 Protect Your Rights And Speak Up

 From a legal standpoint, reporting harassment is very important.
-Some victims wait for weeks, months or years before reporting harassment, and find their claims have fallen on deaf ears.
-By reporting harassment immediately to your employer, to an employment agency or to a neutral party, such as an attorney, you can protect your rights and ensure that your case will be taken seriously.
+Some victims wait weeks, months, or years before reporting harassment and find their claims have been ignored.
+By reporting harassment immediately to your employer, an employment agency, or a neutral party, such as an attorney, you can protect your rights and ensure your case will be taken seriously.

 Call us at 818-610-8800 or email us today.

 Our attorneys handle sexual harassment cases on a contingency fee basis.
-If we don’t obtain a favorable settlement or verdict in your case, we don’t get paid.
+We don’t get paid if we don’t obtain a favorable settlement or verdict in your case.

 Get your questions answered.